nullromo/sinking-islands/README.md

               HCLOUD_TOKEN: ${{ secrets.HCLOUD_TOKEN }}
     ```

-1. Do I need to use tailscale for DNS?

 ## Later Features

 - Users want to see their game history.
 They should be able to have some number